-We model the contribution from extragalactic sources as a $C\ell = \text{constant}$ term, as would be expected if the emission was dominated by the Poisson noise in the number of sources in our observing region, rather than the angular clustering of those sources.
-We allow the amplitude of the Poisson term in our three frequency combinations to vary independently, giving us three free parameters, $A{\text{PS},95\times95}$, $A{\text{PS},95\times150}$, and $A{\text{PS},150\times150}$.
+We model the contribution from extragalactic sources as a C{l} = constant term, as would be expected if the emission was dominated by the Poisson noise in the number of sources in our observing region, rather than the angular clustering of those sources.
+We allow the amplitude of the Poisson term in our three frequency combinations to vary independently, giving us three free parameters, $A{\rm PS,95x95}$, $A{\rm PS,95x150}$, and $A{\rm PS,150x150}$.

-Based on the arguments in BICEP2 Collaboration (2014) and BICEP2/Keck & Planck Collaborations et al. (2015), we expect the contribution from Galactic synchrotron emission to be far below our ability to detect it, and we ignore this contribution in our analysis.
+Based on the arguments in BICEP2 Collaboration (2014) and BICEP2/Keck and Planck Collaborations et al. (2015), we expect the contribution from Galactic synchrotron emission to be far below our ability to detect it, and we ignore this contribution in our analysis.
 We also ignore the contribution from the polarized emission by clustered extragalactic sources.
-We expect this signal to be far less important relative to the Poisson signal in polarization measurements than it is in temperature measurements, because the clustered signal is dominated by dusty, star-forming galaxies (DSFGs), which we expect to have a much smaller polarization fraction than the synchrotron-emitting AGNs expected to contribute the bulk of the Poisson signal (e.g., Seiffert et al. 2007; Battye et al. 2011).
+We expect this signal to be far less important relative to the Poisson signal in polarization measurements than it is in temperature measurements, because the clustered signal is dominated by dusty, star-forming galaxies (DSFGs), which we expect to have a much smaller polarization fraction than the synchrotron-emitting active galactic nuclei (AGN) expected to contribute the bulk of the Poisson signal (e.g., Seiffert et al. 2007; Battye et al. 2011).

-Finally, we add a component to our fit that has the shape of the expected IGW B-mode signal, and we use the free parameter r to control the amplitude of this component.
+Finally, we add a component to our fit that has the shape of the expected IGW B-mode signal, and we use the free parameter r to control the the amplitude of this component.
 We do not expect to be able to distinguish this component from Galactic dust in the l range and sensitivity level in this work; we include the IGW component primarily to facilitate direct comparison between our lensing results and those from BICEP2 (see Section 6.2 below).

-Our nominal fit includes priors on all five nuisance parameters ($A{PS,95\times95}$, $A{PS,95\times150}$, $A{PS,150\times150}$, A{dust} , and r).
-The nominal prior on A{dust} is a Gaussian centered on 1.0, with $\sigma=0.3$.
-The nominal priors on Poisson power are uniform between zero and four times the value calculated for each parameter by integrating source models (De Zotti et al. 2010 for AGNs; Negrello et al. 2007 for DSFGs) up to the unpolarized flux cut of 50 mJy and assuming polarization fractions of 5% for AGNs and 2% for DSFGs (the upper bounds from Seiffert et al. 2007 and Battye et al. 2011, respectively).
-For reference, the upper edges of Poisson
+Our nominal fit includes priors on all five nuisance parameters $(A{PS,95x95}, A{PS,95x150}, A{PS,150x150}, A{dust}, and$ r).
+The nominal prior on A{dust} is a Gaussian centered on 1.0, with $\sigma = 0.3$.
+The nominal priors on Poisson power are uniform between zero and four times the value calculated for each parameter by integrating source models (De Zotti et al. 2010 for AGN, Negrello et al. 2007 for DSFGs) up to the unpolarized flux cut of 50 mJy and assuming polarization fractions of 5% for AGN and 2% for DSFGs (the upper bounds from Seiffert et al. 2007 and Battye et al. 2011, respectively).
+For reference, the upper edges of Poisson C{l} priors are $1.9 \times 10^{-7} \mu K^2$, $9.1 \times 10^{-8} \mu K^2$, and $4.4 \times 10^{-8} \mu K^2$ at 95×95 , 95×150 , and 150×150 , respectively.
+The prior on r is uniform between 0 and 0.4.
+We also place a prior on $A{\text{lens}}(\text{uniform})$ between 0 and 3.0), but the posterior on A{lens} in all fits is dominated by the data, not the prior.